 SAN FRANCISCO’s BEST ●Attractions●Museums

 American Bookbinders Museum 355 Clementina St./5th St., SOMA.
-Free.
+Fee.
 Located on a narrow street that you would unlikely ever see without intent, this new museum has an interesting collection of fully-functioning 18th- and 19th-century bookbinding equipment.
 You can smell the ink in the air, and the fascinating tour provides the opportunity to learn how each antique piece was used and to see it actually operate.
-Another display show elegant samples of contemporary books, including one bound with a slate stone cover and silver staples.
+A free exhibit in front shows elegant samples of contemporary books, including one bound with a slate stone cover and silver staples.
 More images.

 Beat Museum 540 Broadway/Columbus, North Beach.
 Fee.
 The late, great, and beloved San Francisco Chronicle columnist Herb Caen is credited with coining "beatnik" in 1956 to describe the followers of the Beat Movement who hung out in the coffeehouses of North Beach.
 This cool museum has existed before in a variety of venues, including a traveling bus.
 Now in the back of the former Figone hardware store, it displays book collections, manuscripts, and ephemera from Beat legends such as Jack Kerouac, Allen Ginsberg, and Lawrence Ferlinghetti.
 The merchandise in the front retail store is almost as interesting as the artifacts in the museum itself.

 image courtesy of venue

 Cable Car Museum 1201 Mason St./Washington St., Chinatown.
 Free.
 Located inside the lovely brick cable car barn and powerhouse dating from the 1880s, this museum lets visitors see the huge, noisy cable-winding machinery powering the underground cable that moves the cable cars along at 9½ miles per hour.
 Two retired cable cars--including one from the original 1873 fleet--and assorted artifacts are on display, and an informative film with vintage footage explains how the cable cars actually work.
 To complete the experience, catch a cable car across the street and take a ride downtown or to Fisherman’s Wharf.